larsensong/alx-low_level_programming/0x14-bit_manipulation/README.md

 Cobb : "They say we only use a fraction of our brain's true potential.
 Now that's when we're awake."
 "When we're asleep, we can do almost anything."
 -Leonardo DiCaprio as Cobb

+8. Inception.
+Now, before you bother telling me it's impossible...
+File : 101-wildcmp.c
+Required : A function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0.
+Expected Results :
+*s2 can contain the special character .
+The special char * can replace any string (including an empty string) 💡*Fun Fact :

+Cobb: "Inception.
+Now, before you bother telling me it's impossible" Leonardo DiCaprio as Cobb